Itaweret

-Itaweret (Ita-the elder) was an Ancient Egyptian king's daughter who lived in the 12th Dynasty around 1850 BC.
-She is known from her burial next to the pyramid of king Amenemhat II at Dahshur.
-The burial was found intact and contained a decorated wooden coffin and canopic box with longer religious texts including her name.
-Some personal adornments were found in the tomb too.
-The location of the tomb might indicate that she was a daughter of Amenemhat II, but a final proof is missing.
-Remarkable is the wooden statue of a swan found in her burial apartments.
+Itaweret (Ita-the elder) was an Ancient Egyptian king's daughter or princess who lived in the 12th Dynasty.
+She is known from her burial next to the pyramid of king Amenemhat II at Dahshur, in a gallery tomb that contained both her burial and that of a woman called Sathathormeryt.
+Her burial was found intact by the French archaeologist Jacques de Morgan betweeen 1894 to 1895 and contained a decorated wooden coffin and canopic box with longer religious texts including her name as well as a broad collar on her mummy.

+Use code with caution.💡 Alternative Code (1978 Edition)If the information you are referencing specifically comes from the later revised paperback edition, use this code block instead:markupSome personal adornments and warrior weapons were found in her tomb as well.
+The location of the tomb might indicate that she was a daughter of Amenemhat II, but final proof is missing.
+Remarkable is the wooden statue of a swan found in one of her burial apartments.